laizezhong/PakePlus/docs/ja/index.md

 features:
     - title: Open Source
-      details: PakePlus is open source and you can find its source code on GitHub
+      details: PackPlus is open source and you can find its source code on GitHub
       icon: 🐙
     - title: Cross Platform
       details: Windows/macOS/Linux/Android/iOS are all supported